 A ganglion cyst or wrist ganglion is a small lump which appears in the wrist, often attached to a ligament.
 Some are not painful but others may require treatment.

 The cause of a ganglion cyst is not known although damage to the joint has been suggested as well as a problem with the joint capsule or tendon sheath which causes the joint tissues to bulge out.
 It is seen in young patients as well as older patients with arthritis although it does tend to come on for no apparent reason.
-The ganglion itself is a bulge of jelly which can go up and down in size and can interfere with the movement of the wrist causing problems.
+The ganglion can go up and down in size and interfere with the movement of the wrist causing pain.